-If your child has vision problems that don’t get picked up at this age, their learning may become significantly hampered.
-Reading, writing, seeing the board, using computers...all these activities rely on the ability to see well.
+If your child has vision problems that don’t get picked up at an earlyage, their learning may be significantly hampered.
+Reading, writing, looking at the white board, using computers - all these activities rely on the ability to see well.

-If your child is demonstrating any of the below, you should consult your optometrist to rule out problems with sight:
+If your child is demonstrating any of the below, you should consult your optometrist:

-- Your son or daughter avoids reading and much other close-range visual work.
+- Your child avoids reading and much other close-range visual work.

-- Your son or daughter attempts to do their work but with a low level of understanding and efficiency.
+- Your child attempts to do their work but with a low level of understanding and efficiency.

-- Your son or daughter regularly experiences discomfort, fatigue and demonstrates a short attention span.
+- Your child regularly experiences discomfort, fatigue and demonstrates a short attention span.

 Early Signs of Eye and Vision Problems

-Many children at this age aren’t aware they have sight problems - this is why it’s crucial for parents to be informed.
+Many young children at this age aren’t aware they have sight problems, they think that this is just how everyone sees the world - this is why it’s crucial for parents to act.

-If your child exhibits any of the below problems, be sure to visit the optometrist:
+If your child exhibits any of the below problems, be sure to take them to visit the optometrist: